Quinoa Stuffed Pepper

 - 1/3 cup cooked quinoa

-- 2 tablespoons parmesan or Romano cheese, grated and divided
+- 2 Tbsp grated parmesan or Romano cheese, divided

 - Salt and freshly ground black pepper

 - Cut the top off of the bell pepper and remove the seeds and ribs, leaving the remaining

 pepper intact.
 Trim the bottom slightly, if necessary, so it will stand up straight.

 - Combine the quinoa, tomatoes, zucchini, basil or parsley, 1 tablespoon of the cheese, 2

 teaspoons of the pine nuts, lemon juice, oil, and garlic in a medium bowl.
 Season with salt